LD Network

 Other Challenges

-The changes in the brain can cause other neurological challenges and conditions.
+The changes in the brain that cause cerebral palsy can also lead to other neurological challenges and conditions.
 Among them are the following:

 • Seizures